mxagar/face_generator_gan/README.md

 # Face Generation with a Convolutional Generative Adversarial Network (GAN)

 This repository contains a Convolutional Generative Adversarial Network (GAN) that generates faces based on the [CelebFaces Attributes Dataset (CelebA)](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html).
 A subset of the dataset is used, which can be downloaded [from here](https://s3.amazonaws.com/video.udacity-data.com/topher/2018/November/5be7eb6f_processed-celeba-small/processed-celeba-small.zip).
-The subset, which consists of 89,931 images, has been processed to contain only of `64 x 64 x 3` cropped faces without any annotations.
+The subset, which consists of 89,931 images, has been processed to contain only `64 x 64 x 3` cropped faces without any annotations.
 Here's a sample of 16 images:

 <p align="center">
   <img src="./assets/face_inputs.jpg" alt="Some processed samples from the CelebA faces dataset.">